Moe-hacker/ruri/README.md

 * You do it at your own risk and take the responsibility upon yourself.
 * This program has no Super Cow Powers.
 ```
+### Bug reporting:
+> “Bugs will happen, if they don’t happen in hardware, they will happen in software and if they don’t happen in your software and they will happen in somebody else’s software.”
+> --Torvalds

+If you think something does not work as expected, please [Open a new isssue](https://github.com/Moe-hacker/ruri/issues)
 ### About ruri:
 &emsp;ruri is pronounced as  `luli`, or you can call it `瑠璃` in Chinese or Japanese as well.
 &emsp;ruri is the romaji acronym of Lightweight, User-friendly Linux-container Implementation.
 It's designed to provide better security for Linux containers on devices that do not support docker.